vibecoderx/GovLedger/README.md

 -   **Model**: The data layer of the application.
 These simple Swift structs are designed to be easily decodable from the JSON responses provided by the USASpending.gov API.
 You'll find these in the `Models` directory.
 -   **View**: The UI layer of the app, built entirely with **SwiftUI**.
 The views are designed to be reusable and reactive, providing a seamless user experience.
 All views are located in the `Views` directory.
 -   **ViewModel**: The bridge between the Model and the View.
 ViewModels are responsible for fetching data from the API, applying business logic, and preparing it for presentation in the UI.
 You can find these in the `ViewModels` directory.

-## Data Source

-All data in GovSpendr is sourced directly from the **USASpending.gov API**, the official data source for U.S. government spending.
-Our `APIService.swift` class handles all network requests to this API, ensuring that the data you see is accurate, up-to-date, and reliable.

 ## Project Structure